ronny8877/ronny8877/README.md

 # Ronnie Here!

 - 🙋🏻‍♂️ I’m [Ronnie][website]!
-I am a College Student, and a self taught Programmer in making.
+I am a self taught Full stack developer.
-- 👨‍🎓 I write fancy text files for a living.
+- 👨‍🎓 I  Like to write fancy text files for a living.